Challenge Yourself With Vietnam's 5 Strangest Dishes

 Photo: @maipattie

-Making flavorful chicken feet is pretty easy thanks to the availability of ingredients.
-Boiled chicken is mixed with sliced kumquat, lemongrass, and chili and added with sugar, salt, fish sauce, and other things such as carrot and toad fruit.
-Having kept in the fridge for 2 to 3 days, chicken feet are ready to be served.
+Creating flavorful chicken feet is straightforward with readily available ingredients.
+Boiled chicken feet are mixed with sliced kumquat, lemongrass, chili, sugar, salt, fish sauce, and occasionally other ingredients like carrots and fruits.
+After marinating in the refrigerator for 2 to 3 days, they are ready to be served.

 3. Tiết canh (blood pudding)

-Hardly seen anywhere else in the world but only in Vietnam, blood pudding is a fresh specialty that uses the blood of animals such as pigs or ducks as the main ingredients.
-Other less common ingredients come from the blood of snakes, geese, goats, crabs, and lobsters.
+A unique delicacy that is seldom found outside of Vietnam, blood pudding is a fresh specialty featuring the blood of animals such as pigs or ducks.
+Other less common variations may include blood from snakes, geese, goats, crabs, and lobsters.

 Photo: @ntvvirus

-Clean blood is mixed with diluted saltwater to prevent premature coagulation.
-Afterward, it is topped with various organs of animals namely duck liver, beef intestines or stomach.
-Blood pudding is served with a variety of fresh herbs, lemon, and roasted peanuts.
+To prepare, clean blood is mixed with diluted saltwater to prevent premature coagulation and is then garnished with various animal organs like duck liver and beef intestines.
+Blood pudding is typically served alongside an array of fresh herbs, lemon, and roasted peanuts.

 4. Sứa Đỏ (red jellyfish with "mam tom")

-Red jellyfish is a well-known seasonal specialty in Hanoi during late spring and early summer which is from March to July.
+Red jellyfish is a seasonal specialty popular in Hanoi, particularly between March and July.

 Photo: @truchaxfoods

-This dish is a delicate combination of various ingredients.
-Slices of jellyfish are wrapped in perilla leaves together with fried tofu, lemon, copra, and fresh herbs and then dipped in "mam tom".
+This dish combines slices of jellyfish wrapped in perilla leaves with fried tofu, lemon, coconut, and fresh herbs, which are then dipped in "mam tom" for an incredible flavor experience.

 5. Đuông Dừa (coconut beetle larva)